dimview/dimview.github.io/_posts/2017-07-28-cat-chirality.md

          m,    d,    b0[1], alpha / 2,      b1[1], 1 - beta)
 ```

 It builds two Pascal triangles trimmed at *&#177;D*, one for the null hypothesis and another for the alternative hypothesis.
-It starts with low values of *N* and *D* and keeps increasing them until both &*&alpha;* and *&beta;* are met.
+It starts with low values of *N* and *D* and keeps increasing them until both *&alpha;* and *&beta;* are met.

 Here's a smaller triangle, for *N=5* and *D=3*.
 Each row is vector of probabiities, with index ranging from *1* (that corresponds to *-D*) to *2D+1* (that corresponds to *+D*).
 First and last elements of the vector are probabilities of the difference reaching *&#177;D* within *N* observations.